-With a particular interest in debris, eteam has a number of humorous, lo-fi projects to its credit.
+With a number of humorous, lo-fi projects to its credit, eteam has a particular interest in debris.
 It has, for instance, held a sale of discarded passwords salvaged from an Internet dump and hosted a Second Life dumpster for unwanted virtual possessions.
 The duo has also purchased waterless plots of land in Utah, Nevada, and Dewitz, Germany, that became staging grounds or incubators for documentable processes.
 For OS Grabeland, eteam concentrated on chronicling daily life in Dewitz's tenanted allotment gardens (Grabeland, literally "land for digging").
 The events eteam provoked there ranged from commonplace tasks to elaborately scripted stagings such as a landlocked luxury cruise carrying passengers from Germany to America and a horse-drawn tour of eastern Germany's homegrown homages to America's Wild West.

 What eteam gets up to in Dewitz is theatrical and process driven, but the result is not what one might expect.
 Indeed, for a book whose title invokes an operating system and that presents itself as an attempt to "document and record the transformation the land was undergoing from being a place with fixed coordinates to becoming a location-independent platform," OS Grabeland is surprisingly friendly, humble, and familiarly structured.
 A more apt self-description from eteam might be this: "There is a fundamental reality, we thought, and these are its symptoms.
 How banal, how random."